2 arrested after shooting in McDonald’s parking lot in Methuen

 METHUEN, MASS.
-(WHDH) - Two people are under arrest after a man was wounded in a shooting at a McDonald’s parking lot in Methuen on Monday night when the sale of two car doors took a violent turn, police said.
+(WHDH) - Two people were arrested after a man was wounded in a shooting at a McDonald’s parking lot in Methuen on Monday night when the sale of two car doors took a violent turn, police said.

 Yolanda Hernandez, 42, of Lawrence, was arraigned Tuesday in Lawrence District Court on a charge of assault and battery and accessory after the fact.
 She was ordered held without bail pending a dangerousness hearing.

-Officers responding to the Haverhill Street restaurant around 11 p.m. found the victim, whose name has not been released, suffering from apparent gunshot wounds, Methuen Police Chief Joseph Solomon said.
+Officers responding to the Haverhill Street restaurant around 11 p.m. found the 21-year-old victim from Lawrence suffering from apparent gunshot wounds, Methuen Police Chief Joseph Solomon said.

 The victim was trying to sell two car doors he had listed online when he was approached by about 10 men who got out of three cars, took the doors, and got into a scuffle with the victim, Solomon said.

-Although 11 rounds were fired, the victim, who was with his wife, was hit twice and stumbled into the McDonald’s, where someone helped him until paramedics arrived at the restaurant.
+Although 11 rounds were fired, the victim, who was with his wife, was hit twice and stumbled into the McDonald’s, where someone helped him until paramedics arrived at the restaurant, Solomon added.

 He was taken to Lawrence General Hospital with what were considered non-life-threatening injuries.